Science Ninja Team Gatchaman: DVD releases

 At Anime Central 2004, ADV Films announced that it had acquired the rights to release the series.
-From 2005–2006, the company released 18 volumes (and nine limited-edition sets) containing a new uncut English dub recorded in Texas and Japanese audio with English subtitles under the name Gatchaman.
+In 2005, ADV released on DVD in 18 volumes (and nine limited-edition sets) containing a new uncut English dub and original Japanese audio with English subtitles under the name Gatchaman.
 This release included all 105 episodes.
-The dub aimed to be a faithful translation, without attempts to modify the show for younger viewers (including profanity and the word "kill").
-The English dub contained creative changes: profanity, 1970s slang and thick, occasionally stereotypical accents were added. in 2012 the Series was released on Blu ray & dvd in Japan on October 19,2012.
+The dub aimed to be a faithful translation, without attempts to modify the show for younger viewers.
+The English dub contained creative changes: profanity, 1970s slang and thick, occasionally stereotypical accents were added.

+The series was released on Blu-ray and DVD in Japan on October 19, 2012, with an all new remastered version.

-In 2007 Sandy Frank's long-term contract with Tatsunoko Productions (owners of the Gatchaman franchise), which gave it all domestic U.S rights to the first Gatchaman series and its English adaptations, lapsed and all video releases went out of print.
-Sentai Filmworks, a company founded by the creators of ADV, later signed a contract with Tatsunoko, acquiring the North American home video rights to the Gatchaman franchise in 2013.
-Section23 Films released a complete collection of the series on DVD and Blu-ray on December 10, 2013.
+Since then, Sentai Filmworks, a company founded by the creators of ADV, later signed a contract with Tatsunoko, acquiring the North American home video rights to the Gatchaman franchise in 2013.
+Section23 Films released a complete collection of the series on Blu-ray and DVD on December 10, 2013.
 The Blu-ray set contains 14 discs in three keep cases, and the DVD set has 22 discs in four cases.
-Both sets contain all 105 episodes of the original series (with the ADV Films English version and Japanese audio).
+Both sets contain all 105 episodes of the original series (with the ADV English version and Japanese audio), it features new remastered (from the 2012 Japanese releases).

-Other anime series
+Other series

 Gatchaman II

 A sequel, filmed with a different color process, was released four years later.
 Resembling the Blue Hawk, the new God Phoenix is larger and painted with the face of a bird.
 The personal mecha are also upgraded, with similar bird-designed paint jobs.
 Ryu has a tank-like mecha and a Pilot Machine to assist him.

-Gatchaman II sees Sosai X turn a young shipwreck survivor into his newest commander Gel Sadoma and resumes his plot to destroy the Earth.
+Gatchaman II sees Sosai X turn a young shipwreck survivor into his newest commander Gel Sadra and resumes his plot to destroy the Earth.
 Gatchaman reunites with Joe, now a cyborg, after Galactor sends a spy to serve as his replacement on the team.
-The group is also aided by Dr. Pandora, who is revealed to be Gel Sadoma's mother.
+The group is also aided by Dr. Pandora, who is revealed to be Gel Sadra's mother.

-In the end, Sosai X is destroyed by Joe and Gel Sadoma dies after betraying Sosai X, after the villain murders her mother.
+In the end, Sosai X is destroyed by Joe and Gel Sadra dies after betraying Sosai X, after the villain murders her mother.

 Episodes from this series and Gatchaman Fighter were combined and translated into English as Eagle Riders in 1996 by Saban Entertainment.
-Gatchaman II served as the bulk of the series, though its ending is changed to have Gel Sadora turn into Gatchaman Fighter villain Egoblauser.
+Gatchaman II served as the bulk of the series, though its ending is changed to have Gel Sadra turn into Gatchaman Fighter villain Egoblauser.

 Another release in South Korea is Eagle 5 Brothers (독수리 5 형제, Dokksuri Hyeongje) which does not contain unusual changes in audio.
 Instead, it contains visual changes.